 Even though your organization is spending millions in security technology to protect the business and stop adversaries, cybercriminals are still getting away with your data.
 There’s no better indication of this ongoing trend than the Breach Level Index’s findings for H1 2018.
 In just these six months, fewer than a thousand security incidents exposed more than 4.5 billion data file.
 That’s more than any other year on record.

 It’s time to take a long hard look at your security strategy and ask yourself where all the gaps are.
 One area where most organizations fall short is key and certificate security.
 I’m not talking about key and certificate management.
 It doesn’t help mitigate or detect trust-based attacks.
-I’m talking about what analysts are now calling machine identity protection.
+I’m talking about what analysts are now calling machine identity management.

 The sad truth is that your organization has probably invested millions of dollars in security solutions but failed to secure keys and certificates.
 And as a result, the security solutions you have implemented wind-up having diminished effectiveness because you have a gaping hole in your security strategy in which adversaries are taking advantage.
 I’m talking about trust-based attacks.